Examine Traditional Policies

 - Contract Weighting: Computer scientists John Aycock and Jim Uhl developed a system called “contract weighting.”
 They allow students to allocate weighted percentages to assignments within an instructor mandated range.
 So, a student could assign 10-15% to project 1 and 15-25% to project 2.

-- Grade Includes Daily Work or Not: Composition scholar Anne-Marie Womack describes a summer course in which she taught nontraditional working students.
+- Grade Includes Daily Work or Not: Composition scholar Womack describes a summer course in which she taught nontraditional working students.
 She created two possible grading distributions that students chose from: in the first, the grade was made up of low stakes work and major essays.
 In the second, only major paper grades were averaged.

 - Later Exam Grades Replace Earlier: Some professors that give exams allow the grade on the cumulative final to replace lower earlier exam grades.